halal-beef/Vayu-Drivers/README.md

+# NOTICE!

+## This repository is archived now.
+I do not have a vayu, please go to https://github.com/bibarub/Vayu-Drivers

 <img align="right" src="https://github.com/wormstest/src_vayu_windows/blob/main/2Poco X3 Pro Windows.png" width="350" alt="Windows 11 Running On A Poco X3 Pro">

 # Windows Driver pack for the POCO X3 Pro